STNA (State Tested Nursing Assistant) Quiz

 C. Pulse

-Which of the following foods is considered high in sodium?
+Which of the following is considered in most health care agencies as the 5th vital sign?

 The following should be done to an agitated and aggressive person except: